Burton Morris

-Burton Morris was born in 1964, he is an American Pop Artist.
+Burton Morris (born 1964) is an American pop artist.
 Best known for his bold, graphic pop art paintings and depictions of various modern icons, his subject matter includes everyday objects that portray today's popular culture.
 His distinctive style is characterized by radiant outlines and vivid colours in all of his art.

-Biography
+Early life and education

 Burton Morris was born in Pittsburgh, Pennsylvania in 1964.
 He earned his bachelor of fine arts degree from Carnegie Mellon University in 1986.

+Career

 After graduation, Burton started a career as an Art Director in Advertising.
 He established the Burton Morris Studios in 1990.

 In 1992, Absolut Vodka selected his artwork to represent Pennsylvania for its prestigious Absolut Statehood campaign.
 In 1994, his paintings began to hang on the hit NBC television sitcom Friends, which continued to showcase his artwork for over ten seasons to millions of viewers worldwide.

 In 2004 he was selected to create the signature image for the 76th Academy Awards.
 The artwork enlivened the facade of the Kodak Theatre in Hollywood, CA and was seen by over one billion people worldwide.